shree6791/mentraflow-backend/docs/FRONTEND_BACKEND_DEPLOYMENT.md

 # (From your local machine, after building)
 scp -r dist/* mentraflow@YOUR_DROPLET_IP:/var/www/mentraflow-frontend/

-# 3. Update Nginx config
+# 3. Update Nginx config (in your frontend repo)
-sudo nano /etc/nginx/sites-available/mentraflow-api
-# Copy the config above
+# Copy the config above to your frontend nginx configuration

 # 4. Test and restart
 sudo nginx -t